-- · specialized disclosure and accounting requirements unique to government contracts; - financial and compliance audits that may result in potential liability or price adjustments, recoupment of government funds for misapplication or identification of costs, civil and criminal penalties, or administrative sanctions such as suspension or debarment from doing business with the U.S. government; - public disclosures of certain contract and company information; - mandatory socioeconomic compliance requirements, including labor requirements, non-discrimination and affirmative action programs and environmental compliance requirements; and - · requirements to procure certain materials, components and parts from specific countries or supply sources approved by the customer.
+- specialized disclosure and accounting requirements unique to government contracts; - financial and compliance audits that may result in potential liability for price adjustments, recoupment of government funds after such funds have been spent, civil and criminal penalties, or administrative sanctions such as suspension or debarment from doing business with the U.S. government; - public disclosures of certain contract and company information; - mandatory socioeconomic compliance requirements, including labor requirements, non-discrimination and affirmative action programs and environmental compliance requirements; and - requirements to procure certain materials, components and parts from supply sources approved by the customer.